nus-cs2103-AY2122S2/tp/docs/DeveloperGuide.md

 1. Adding a new client
    1. Prerequisites: None
    2. Test Case: `add n/Betsy Crowe e/betsycrowe@example.com a/Newgate Prison p/1234567 pf/West, 1-room, $100000, $200000`<br>
-   Expected: A new client is created at the end of the list with a buyer tag.
+   Expected: A new client is created at the end of the list with a purple colored buyer tag.
 Details of the new client is shown in the result display.
    3. Test Case: `add n/John Doe p/98765432 e/johnd@example.com a/John street block 123 #01-01, pr/East, John street block 123 #01-01, 2-room, $200000`<br>
-   Expected: A new client is created at the end of the list with a seller tag.
+   Expected: A new client is created at the end of the list with a green colored seller tag.
 Details of the new client is shown in the result display.
    4. Test Case: `add n/Mary Sue`<br>
    Expected: No client is created.
 Error details are shown in the result display and list remains the same.
    5. Other incorrect add commands to try: `add`, `add p/999`, `...`<br>